 All prices exclude on-road costs.

-You can use the official Mitsubishi Eclipse Cross configurator to build and price up one of these yourself.
+You can use the official Mitsubishi Eclipse Cross configurator to build and price one in your own specifications.
 It’s also worth keeping an eye on the official Mitsubishi offers page to see if there are any deals on at the moment.
-If you’re seeking finance, Mitsubishi has a finance calculator which may help you better understand overall cost.

 Power in the PHEV comes from a 2.4-litre naturally-aspirated four-cylinder petrol engine, mated with electric motors on each axle and a 13.8kWh lithium-ion battery pack.

 The petrol engine makes 94kW of power and 199Nm of torque, the front motor makes 60kW and 137Nm, and the rear motor makes 70kW and 195Nm.